Packing Instructions

 Campers who wear eye-glasses or contact lenses are encouraged to send an extra pair of eye-glasses via Bus Mail to ensure that they will have a spare pair available.

 Camp Walden includes the cost of all aspects of the program in its initial fees.
-Help us preserve a money-free environment by sending your children with no more than $40 for the one or two trips that they may take out of camp.
+Help us preserve a money-free environment.
+Only CITs and older Seekers (Keepers) need, no more than, $40 for a gift shop at the one or two trips that they may take out of camp.

 Although encouraged to bring no food to camp, campers are allowed a maximum of one plastic grocery bag’s amount of food at the beginning of their camp stay, and another on Visitors’ Day.
 For more information on our Food & Package Policy

 Sending letters is a great way for campers to share their camp stories with back home.
-We always encourage campers to pack Stationary: paper, envelopes, stamps, prepared Walden email sheets, pens and/or pencils.
+We always encourage campers to pack Stationary: prepared Walden email sheets and a black pen so ensure it scans well.
+Campers can also bring paper and pre-addressed and stamped envelopes.
 To learn more about Emailed letters, please click here.

 So exciting for your first-time camper to be joining us for the weekend!
 Starting camp is not only new for campers but for parents too; we’ve developed a really great information resource on our Walden Long Weekend Page, specifically packing.
 We encourage you to read everything about the WLW here.